 Volkswagen recently presented the new Jetta in America.
-The best-selling VW in North America shines in the confident Passat design and, like the Golf, Tiguan or Arteon, is based on the MQB platform.
-A pleasure that we will not come here because VW will not offer the Jetta in Europe.
-Of course, the Wolfsburg-based company will soon be well represented in the American tuning scene, but at the moment there are almost no tuning parts for the 2018 model.
+The best-selling VW in North America shines in the self-confident Passat design and, like the Golf, Tiguan or Arteon, is based on the MQB platform.
+A pleasure that we will unfortunately not get here because VW will not offer the Jetta in Europe.
+Of course, the Wolfsburg will soon be well represented in the American tuning scene, but at the moment there are almost no tuning parts for the 2018 model.
 All the more impressive is the project by VW enthusiast and refiner Jamie Orr, who brought a completely modified Jetta to the SEMA auto show.
 Body kit, alloy wheels, lowering and changes in the interior - everything in it and everything, The body kit comes from the 3D printer and is currently still a prototype created in cooperation with ECS Tuning.

 Bodykit from the 3D printer

 Work Wheels Alloy wheels type T5R 2P

-A Brembo six-piston system with ECS tuning front discs and the brake system of the Golf-R on the rear axle brings the Jetta to a standstill.
+A Brembo six-piston system with ECS tuning brake discs at the front and the brake system of the Golf-R on the rear axle brings the Jetta to a standstill.
 The best delay values are thus guaranteed.
-And maybe this brake performance will be needed soon.
-At the moment, the 1,4 liter TSI is still in production, but Jamie Orr announced major changes for the coming year.
-And at least the four-cylinder already acts as if it were a really big one.
-Made possible by a Borla sports exhaust system with 4 tailpipes which is fitted in the new diffuser and provides the necessary sound.
-And also the interior has already been upgraded.
+And this braking performance may soon be urgently needed.
+At the moment the 1,4 liter TSI is still in series production, but Jamie Orr has already announced major changes for the coming year.
+And at least the four-cylinder is already pretending to be a really big one.
+This is made possible by a Borla sports exhaust system with 4 tailpipes which is fitted in the new diffuser and provides the necessary sound.
+And the interior has also already been upgraded.

 sporty Recaro A8 seats in the 2018 Jetta